June 2024

 Central West Local Land Services

-Drought conditions improve in the south of the region.
+Drought conditions continue to improve for much of the region.

-• Producers continue to monitor forecasts closely and implement drought management strategies as required for their farm enterprises for the remainder of Autumn.
+• Producers continue to monitor forecasts closely and implement drought management strategies as required for their farm enterprises coming into winter.

 Click on the scroll bar below the map to compare with previous months.